Chapter 6:

 My mind screamed an endless list of possible creatures, some less likely than others, from the different fantasy games and stories I'd usually consume in my free time.
 Whatever the thing was, I stumbled into its trap.
 There was no doubt in my mind.

 The waiting game continued.
 My legs, still unable to take me somewhere safer, turned numb from my poorly thought out position.
-I lost track of the time.
-It felt like forever since it saw me, but nothing happened.
+I lost track of the time and it felt like forever since it saw me, but nothing happened.

-I peeked out from behind the wall, ignoring the voice that was now screaming in my head to stay put.
+I peeked out from behind the wall, ignoring the voice screaming in my head to stay hidden.
 It hadn't attacked me yet.
-I was safe, but I had to know why it wasn't coming for me.
+I was safe, somehow, but I had to know why it wasn't coming for me.

-The space was still empty.
+The area was still empty.
 There was no sign of anything except the jars I cleaned, and some vines I ripped down.
-I squinted, searching the veil of plants for it.
+I squinted, searching the veil of plants for my angry predator.

 There!